katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 Contractions
 ~~~~~~~~~~~~~
-Do not use contractions in Ansible documents.
+Do not use contractions in Assible documents.

 Em dashes
 ~~~~~~~~~~